brmodeloweb/brmodelo-app/README.md

 1. Update `cypress.env.json` with valid user credentials (Username and password)

 > [!WARNING]
-> The data from the accound you set here will be wiped out after the tests are run.
+> The data from the accound you set in `cypress.env.json` will be wiped out after the tests run.
 > So, don't use your real account here!

 ### E2E tests